flyingcircusio/fc-nixos/doc/src/matomo.md

 # Matomo

-Managed instance of [Matomo](https://matomo.org), a real-time Web analytics application.
+Managed instance of [Matomo](https://matomo.org), a real-time Web analytics application in the latest version provided by NixOS which is 4.x.x.

 ## Setup